 When the agent to receive statutory notices about infringements under the Digital Millenium Copyright Act receives a report of suspected copyright violation, he/she will "respond expeditiously to remove, or disable access to, the material that is claimed to be infringing."

-- Information Technology (IT) will temporarily disable a user's account if it is reasonably believed that the user represents a serious on-going threat to copyright violation or a violation of this policy statement.
+Information Technology (IT) will temporarily disable a user's account if it is reasonably believed that the user represents a serious on-going threat to copyright violation or a violation of this policy statement.

-- The suspected violation will be addressed by the agent receiving the infringement notification and, if necessary, the violation will be reported to the appropriate authority for investigation and adjudication as follows:
+The suspected violation will be addressed by the agent receiving the infringement notification and, if necessary, the violation will be reported to the appropriate authority for investigation and adjudication as follows:

 The immediate office director and supervisor.

-|For Students:||The Dean of Student Affairs for action or delegation under the Student Handbook to the Academic Integrity Board if the violation is related to a Skidmore course or to the Social Integrity Board if the violation is related to action not connected to a Skidmore course.
+The dean of student affairs for action or delegation under the Student Handbook to the Academic Integrity Board if the violation is related to a Skidmore course or to the Social Integrity Board if the violation is related to action not connected to a Skidmore course.

-Any member of the College who believes that improper use of web pages has violated their academic freedom may present their case to the Committee on Academic Freedoms and Rights.
+Any member of the college who believes that improper use of web pages has violated their academic freedom may present their case to the Committee on Academic Freedoms and Rights.

-Complaints of menacing that involve sexual, ethnic, religious, or minority harassment will also be reported to the Assistant Director of Equal Opportunity and Workforce Diversity.
+Complaints of menacing that involve sexual, ethnic, religious or minority harassment will also be reported to the Assistant Director of Equal Opportunity and Workforce Diversity.